 - Bullous pemphigoid

 - Prurigo nodularis

 - The diagnosis is largely clinical.
-A magnifying lens may help in identification of burrows or even occasionally mites.
+Dermatoscopy may help in identification of burrows or even occasionally mites.

 - The ink burrow test can be helpful in confirming burrows.
 Ink is rubbed over a burrow (for example, with the surface of a fountain pen nib) then wiped off with an alcohol swab.
 Ink will track into a burrow, outlining it.